kahinimehta/executivefunciton/docs/T1recruitment.md

 - **Complete FullScreen**: Select “Full Screen” on Oracle left hand side → “Full Screen Store” and enter BBLID → read through the short blurb to ensure they consent to screen
     - Complete Full Screen With **SHORT PRIME**.
 Note: You may skip motivation, “Social Media Usage” and “Substance Use sections”
 - At the end, if participant is eligible select “Eligible” and “Complete MRI”
-- **Complete MRI Screener**: On oracle select “FullScreen” → “MRIScreener Store” → Enter the BBL and select “Long Form”
+- **Complete MRI Screener**: On oracle select “FullScreen” → “MRIScreener Store” → Enter the BBL and select “Short Form”
 - **Complete Digital Access Screener**: On oracle select “Fullscreen” → “DigitAccess Store” and complete the survey
-- **Scheduling**: If the answers on the above screeners are passed and they are eligible (see eligibility criteria HERE) check with Assessors on their availability and proceed to scheduling (see notes below on how to scheduled using Appointments Plus)
+- **Scheduling**: If the answers on the above screeners are passed and they are eligible check with Assessors on their availability and proceed to scheduling (see notes below on how to scheduled using Appointments Plus)
     - You will be scheduling the CAPA and CNB for their first clinical visit (note: after their CAPA the assessor will schedule the participant for the in-person MRI visit)
     - Note: Remind the participant to save your number because you will be getting in touch with them about appointment reminders
 - **Generating Collateral SID/BBLIDs**: You may wait until after you hang up with participant to complete this.
-On Oracle, select “Quickscreen” → “Quickscreen store” → Enter minimal information and mark as COLLATERAL → Go to GetBBL and mark as Collateral  We should also mention here what to do if that box doesn’t pop up, then you just kinda put in the famid of the proband
+On Oracle, select “Quickscreen” → “Quickscreen store” → Enter minimal information and mark as COLLATERAL → Go to GetBBL and mark as Collateral.

-### Scheduling the visit on Appointments Plus
+### Scheduling the visit on Appointment Plus
-1. Appointments Plus
+1. Appointment Plus:
-Sign in to Appointments Plus (sometimes referred to as AP), at this weblink: [https://www.appointmentplus.com/](https://www.appointmentplus.com/)
+Sign in to Appointment Plus (sometimes referred to as AP), at this weblink: [https://www.appointmentplus.com/](https://www.appointmentplus.com/)
 2. Schedule assessors for the date, with the generated Proband/Collateral ID

 #### **Appointment-Plus Notes Template**:
+# add in information about types of appointments + screenshots
 - **For proband**:
 BBLID
 Executive Function